abstractball/redux-path-store/README.md

 const {store, pathMap} = createStoreFromState<RootState>(initialState)

-// Normal redux Store, packaged with auto generated actions/reducers based upon initialState. export const rootStore = store
+// Normal redux store, packaged with auto generated actions/reducers based upon initialState. export const rootStore = store

 // A property pathing map of your Store to be consumed by your "useReduxState" hook.